October 1, 2022

 This six-month period is a great time to help your animal build basic obedience skills and to help yourself as a handler learn about how your animal functions.
 Try practicing these skills in a variety of environments to prepare your animal for the different situations they may encounter while volunteering.

-After you and your adopted animal are comfortable with each other and ready to enter the world of animal therapy, you can begin the volunteering process just like any other prospective therapy animal team.
+After you and your adopted animal are comfortable with each other and ready to enter the world of therapy animal visiting, you can begin the volunteering process just like any other prospective therapy animal team.

 When you adopt a shelter pet, you’ll be changing more than just the life of your animal.
 You’ll find fulfillment as an owner and handler by experiencing the human-animal bond with your rescued furry friend.
 And when you register your team with Pet Partners, countless others will experience the joy that your rescue animal brings.
 Bringing a shelter animal to your Pet Partners team can make you wonder who rescued who.